hil-se/fds/assignments/assignment2.md

 ## Hint
  - If my_preprocess.py is too difficult to implement, you can try to complete [my_preprocess_hint.py](./Preprocess/my_preprocess_hint.py).
  - Then, remember to rename it as my_preprocess.py before submitting.
+ - If you did not use the hint file, add a comment in your my_preprocess.py: ```I did not use the hint file.```
+ - The TA will check the comment and judge whether you have used the hint file.
+You will receive 1 bonus credit to this assignment if the TA verifies this.